 Is this your first time visiting this destination?

-When travelling to a new destination, I like to stay in a central location, so I can walk around and familiarise myself with my surroundings.
-Being central allows me to take things at my own pace, and not feel pressured to jump on public transport straight away.
+When travelling to a new destination, I like to stay in a central location to easily walk around without worrying about catching public transport.
+Being central allows me to take things at my own pace and not feel pressured to jump on public transport straight away.

 3. Book in Advance